-Join Superintendent Maggie Niedzwiecki for her first Listen & Learn session of the 2023-2024 school year on Tuesday, Sept.
-26 at 6 pm in the Garfield Cafetorium.
-Superintendent Niedzwiecki will be giving an update on the work of the Facilities Task Force.
-Comments/questions on additional subjects of interest to those who attend will be welcome following the facilities discussion.
-Please consider attending the Lakewood Chamber of Commerce school board candidates forum afterward.
-The event starts at 7 pm at City Hall.
+Join Superintendent Maggie Niedzwiecki for her final Listen & Learn session of the 2023-2024 school year on Tuesday, Feb.
+27 at 6 pm in the Hayes Elementary cafeteria.
+Part of the one-hour session will focus on curricular updates, including classroom technology and new math and ELA curricula.
+Comments/questions on additional subjects of interest to those who attend will be welcome following the curriculum discussion.

 The new AP African American Studies course at Lakewood High School is part of a pilot program in which LHS is one of only 60 schools across the nation participating.
 Teacher Austin Sparks and his students are stretching their minds and diving deep into a historical perspective that most students have not before learned at such a comprehensive level.
 The interest in this new course has been high from our students and the local and national media.
 Click on Learn More below to watch a recent local news story on Austin Sparks, the class and his students.